EU law targets Big Tech over hate speech, disinformation

 The European Union has reached a landmark deal to take aim at hate speech, disinformation and other harmful content online

-BRUSSELS -- The European Union reached a landmark deal early Saturday to take aim at hate speech, disinformation and other harmful online content.
+BRUSSELS -- Big tech companies like Google and Facebook parent Meta will have to police their platforms more strictly to better protect European users from hate speech, disinformation and other harmful online content under landmark EU legislation approved early Saturday.

-The law will force big tech companies to police themselves harder, make it easier for users to flag problems and empower regulators to punish noncompliance with billions in fines.
+European Union officials clinched the agreement in principle on the Digital Services Act after lengthy final negotiations that began Friday.
+The law will also force tech companies to make it easier for users to flag problems, ban online ads aimed at kids and empower regulators to punish noncompliance with billions in fines.

-EU officials finally clinched the agreement in principle in the early hours of Saturday.
-The Digital Services Act will overhaul the digital rulebook for 27 countries and cement Europe’s reputation as the global leader in reining in the power of social media companies and other digital platforms, such as Facebook, Google and Amazon.
+The Digital Services Act, one half of an overhaul for the 27-nation bloc's digital rulebook, helps cement Europe’s reputation as the global leader in reining in the power of social media companies and other digital platforms.

 “With the DSA, the time of big online platforms behaving like they are ‘too big to care’ is coming to an end,” said EU Internal Market Commissioner Thierry Breton.